lit/rfcs/rfcs/NNNN-decorator-roadmap.md

 As [standard decorators](https://github.com/tc39/proposal-decorators) are starting to ship in [compilers](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-0.html#decorators) and soon in VMs, we need to prepare for migrating Lit to use them.

 Standard decorators will allow us to unify our surface syntax which is currently different in plain JS and compiled sources using TypeScript or Babel.
-This will let us use decorators as the one way of declaring reactive properties, instead of also offering the `static properties` feature.
+This will let us eventually use decorators as the one way of declaring reactive properties, instead of also offering the `static properties` feature.
 Removing `static properties` in turn lets us remove the infrastructure for dynamically creating reactive properties, simplifying ReactiveElement.

 ## Detailed Design

-Detailed design of the new decorators should be covered in another RFC.
+Detailed design of the new decorators should be covered in pull requests and reviews, given that they follow the constraints in this RFC.
 This RFC focuses on:

 - That standard decorators become the only way to declare reactive properties
 - That breaking changes are made to remove support for dynamically adding reactive properties, since that will not be used by the new decorators